 - Living with your best friend doesn’t always mean you’ll like living with each other.

 - If you’re moving in with friends from halls, think about their habits and if it fits in with our life.

 Price – what’s included in the rent?

-Another thing you should consider when selecting your student accommodation is the price and what is included in your rent for this price.
+Another thing you should consider when selecting your student accommodation in Plymouth is the price and what is included in your rent for this price.
 The price of accommodation can vary massively depending on various factors such as location, condition of the property and the size of the property.
 If you are looking for a one-bedroom flat, you will pay much more than you would if you were just looking for a room in a shared house for example.
 You should make sure that when you sign for you a property, it is something that you can afford.

 Another factor to consider is what you are getting for that price, for example, all of our student properties come with bills included.
 This means that all of your utilities and Wi-Fi is included in your weekly price.
 However, some properties may not have the same deal and you could be liable for the costs of your bills on top of your rent.
 This is something you need to confirm when viewing student accommodation.